jadesrochers/functionalmonads/README.md

 )(0)
 // )(M.Reader.of(0))
 asktest2.run(1)
-// 1 gets passed to testAsk1 in both locations
+// passes value 1 to testAsk1 in both locations
 // 4
 ```